carpentries-incubator/high-dimensional-stats-r/_episodes/07-hierarchical.md

 When analysing high-dimensional data in the life sciences, it is often useful to identify groups of similar data points to understand more about the relationships within the dataset.
-In *hierarchical clustering* an algorithm groups similar data points (or observations) into groups (or clusters).
+General clustering algorithms group similar data points (or observations) into groups (or clusters).
 This results in a set of clusters, where each cluster is distinct, and the data points within each cluster have similar characteristics.
 The clustering algorithm works by iteratively grouping data points so that different clusters may exist at different stages of the algorithm's progression.

-Unlike K-means clustering, *hierarchical clustering* does not require the number of clusters $k$ to be specified by the user before the analysis is carried out.
+Here, we describe *hierarchical clustering*.
+Unlike K-means clustering, hierarchical clustering does not require the number of clusters $k$ to be specified by the user before the analysis is carried out.

 Hierarchical clustering also provides an attractive *dendrogram*, a tree-like diagram showing the degree of similarity between clusters.
 The dendrogram is a key feature of hierarchical clustering.
 This tree-shaped graph allows the similarity between data points in a dataset to be visualised and the arrangement of clusters produced by the analysis to be illustrated.
 Dendrograms are created